jdaniel-ap/reactify-portfolio/README.md

 ## Demo

-Here is a working live demo : https://reactify-portfolio.netlify.app/ Here is a video: https://www.youtube.com/watch?v=uyn65Ce6eQ
+Here is a working live demo : https://reactify-portfolio.netlify.app/ <br />
+Here is a video: https://www.youtube.com/watch?v=uyn65Ce6eQ

 ## How to use